Late Jordan Morris strike lifts USMNT over Jamaica to win CONCACAF Gold Cup

 Coming up

-World Cup Qualifcation gets back underway in the beginning of September.
+World Cup Qualification gets back underway in the beginning of September.
 The USA will look for revenge against Costa Rica, as they host the Ticos at Red Bull Arena on September 1st.